JuliusTechCo/JuliusGraph/FAQ.md

     Both stages can access data.
 The data in stage 1 is supplied by binding data to the rule parameters in `RuleDSL`.
 The data in stage 2 are sourced by individual Atoms, which can read data from any source, such as database, web URL, static files etc.

     The key advantage of two stage data feeds is that the first stage usually require a small amount of data for constructing the DAG.
-Once the DAG is built, it can be distributed to multiple workers, so that the heavy lifting of data processing in stage 2 can be done in parallel, thus achieving much better performance for both graph creation and execution.
+Once the DAG is built, it can be distributed to multiple workers, so that the heavy lifting of data processing in stage 2 can be done in parallel.
+This two stage data feeds thus achieves much better performance for both graph creation and execution.
 A developer has full control over which types of data are fed at each stage through the `RuleDSL`.

 4. How does `RuleDSL` differ from ordinary programming languages such as Python/C++/Java?

-    General purpose programming languages like Python, C/C++ and Java are low-level and imperative, a developer has to specify the program's entire execution step by step, which is a lot of coding!
+    General purpose programming languages like Python, C/C++ and Java are low-level and imperative, a developer has to specify the program's entire execution step by step, which is a lot of coding.
 In comparison, the RuleDSL is a high level declarative domain specific language (DSL) for constructing computational DAGs.
 Using RuleDSL, a developer doesn't need to explicitly specify every step of a program's execution, instead he/she only need to declare the key business concepts and their logical dependencies.
 The Julius Graph Engine then automatically create an executable computational DAG from the RuleDSL declarations.

     Therefore, it requires much less code in RuleDSL to specify the same business logic compared to the traditional programming languages, as most of the boilerplate flow control code are automatically generated by the Julius Graph Engine.
-The RuleDSL therefore doesn't need any of the complex flow control syntax in the traditional programming languages, such as variables, loops, functions, classes, or branches etc. It is much easier for a non-programmers to learn and use.
-Furthermore, its declarative syntax gives the Julius Graph Engine a lot more freedom to optimize its execution, especially the parallel distribution over multiple machines.
-RuleDSL low-code syntax therefore facilitates much better scalability and performance.
+The RuleDSL therefore doesn't need any of the complex flow control syntax in the traditional programming languages, such as variables, loops, functions, classes, or branches etc. It is therefore much easier for a non-programmers to learn and use.
+Furthermore, its declarative syntax gives the Julius Graph Engine a lot more freedom to optimize its execution at run time, especially the parallel distribution over multiple machines.

+    Less is more: Julius RuleDSL gives you much better scalability and performance with much less coding.

 5. How can computational DAG, which is acyclic, handle loops?

-    It is true that the computational DAG is acyclic, thus there can't be any loops in the DAG by construction.
-However, it doesn't mean that we can't use the DAG to express a looping logic.
+    It is true that there can't be any loops in the DAG by construction.
+However, it doesn't mean that we can't use the DAG to express looping logic.
 To the contrary, there are multiple ways to express looping logic in a computational DAG:

-      * create loops inside an Atom
+      * loops can be created inside an Atom (i.e., within a single node in the DAG)
       * create a set of nodes, each represents a batch of iterations in the loop.
 For example, if a Monte Carlo simulation runs with 100,000 path, we can create 100 nodes, each runs 1000 MC paths.
       * use recursion in RuleDSL if there are dependencies between iterations
       * run the computational DAG multiple times or in streaming mode

-    Any of these options to be implemented easily using RuleDSL, without any special syntax for looping in the RuleDSL.
+    Any of these options can be implemented easily using RuleDSL, without the need for any special syntax for looping.
 There is an example of running Monte Carlo simulation by streaming a computational DAG in the [tutorials](https://juliustechco.github.io/JuliusGraph).

 6. How to express conditional branches in RuleDSL and computational DAGs?

-    Similar to looping, branch conditions can also be expressed in multiple ways:
+    Similar to looping, conditional branches can also be expressed in multiple ways:

-      * via rule polymorphism, where a different rule is invoked depending on the type or values of the rule parameter during DAG creation.
+      * via rule polymorphism in RuleDSL, where a different rule is invoked depending on the type or values of the rule parameter during DAG creation.
       * write an Atom with a select logic, where one of the input is selected as output according to certain conditions at run time.

     The first approach is more efficient as the branch condition is resolved during DAG construction.
-    Either of these options can be implemented easily in RuleDSL, without the need for any special syntax.
+    Either of these options can be implemented easily in RuleDSL, without the need for any special branching syntax.

 ### Capabilities and Use Cases